SpaceKatt/TDD-BSMP/README.md

 ## Emphasis has been placed on using a Test Driven Development process

-### This rework is intended to be a prototype for a future applications
+#### This rework is intended to be a prototype for a future applications

 Previous application displayed tight coupling, lack of documentation, and a lack of testing.
 Currently we are exploring our options and selecting a proper architecture for the continuation of the SMP effort.

+## Instructions

+To complete the following tasks, enter the bulleted points into a console while looking at the project-root directory.

+#### Install Dependencies:

+  - npm install

+#### Run Tests:

+  - npm test

+#### Lint all files:

+  - standard